 Security functional requirement Implementation FMT_LIM.1 The test features of the OS, as well as the authentication mechanism granting access to them, are permanently disabled in the evaluated configuration of the OS.
-As regards the test features of the IC, information on their limitation is provided in the TOE summary specification of the public security target of the supported IC for platform SFRs FMT_LIM.1, FMT_LIM.2 [R36].
+As regards the test features of the IC, information on their limitation is provided in the TOE summary specification of the public security target of the supported IC for platform SFRs FMT_LIM.1, FMT_LIM.2 [R43].
 FMT_LIM.2 As specified for SFR FMT_LIM.1.
-FMT_MTD.1/INI_ENA The access control policy enforced by the TOE guarantees that in the Initialization and Prepersonalization phases only the entitled agents can write data.
+FMT_MTD.1/INI_ENA The access control policy enforced by the TOE guarantees that in the Pre-personalization phase only the entitled agent can write data.
 The TSF checks the possess of access privileges before any access is made.
 See Application Note 54, Application Note 55 and Application Note 56.
-FMT_MTD.1/INI_DIS The Pre-personalization only can set the access conditions required for users to read initialization data.
+FMT_MTD.1/INI_DIS The Pre-personalization Agent only can set the access conditions required for users to read initialization data.
 FMT_MTD.1/KEY_WRITE The access control policy enforced by the TOE guarantees that e-Document BAC keys can be written by the Personalization Agent only.
 The TSF checks the possess of access privileges before any access is made to those keys.
-FMT_MTD.1/KEY_READ/BAC The property defining read access conditions of the Document BAC keys and of the Personalization Agent keys are set, when those keys are written, so that the keys cannot be read by noone under any circumstances.
+FMT_MTD.1/KEY_READ/BAC The property defining read access conditions of the Document BAC keys and of the Personalization Agent keys are set, when those keys are written, so that the keys cannot be read by anyone under any circumstances.
 The TSF checks the access privileges before any access is made to those keys.
-FMT_MTD.1/KEY_READ/Init The property defining read access conditions of Initialization Agent key is set when that key is written, so that the key cannot be read by noone under any circumstances.
-The TSF checks the access privileges before any access is made to that key.
-FMT_MTD.1/KEY_READ/Pre-pers The property defining read access conditions of the Prepersonalization Agent keys are set, when those keys are written, so that the keys cannot be read by noone under any circumstances.
+FMT_MTD.1/KEY_READ/Pre-pers The property defining read access conditions of the Prepersonalization Agent keys are set, when those keys are written, so that the keys cannot be read by anyone under any circumstances.
 The TSF checks the access privileges before any access is made to those keys.
 See Application Note 57.
+FPT_EMSEC.1 Leakage of confidential data through side channels is prevented by the security features of both the IC and the OS, in accordance with the security recommendations contained in the IC guidance documentation [R44][R45][R46].

-Security functional requirement Implementation FPT_EMSEC.1 Leakage of confidential data through side channels is prevented by the security features of both the IC and the OS, in accordance with the security recommendations contained in the IC guidance documentation [R37][R38][R39].
-FPT_TST.1 During initial start-up, the IC performs a self-test procedure that tests alarm lines and environmental sensor mechanisms (cf. [R37]).
-The IC performs a parity check on the instruction flow before instructions are processed (cf. [R37]).
+Security functional requirement Implementation FPT_TST.1 During initial start-up, the IC performs a self-test procedure that tests alarm lines and environmental sensor mechanisms (cf. [R44]).
+The IC performs a parity check on the instruction flow before instructions are processed (cf. [R44]).
 Moreover, the integrity of TSF data is checked whenever they are used.
 In case any one of such checks fails, the OS enters an endless loop, so that the resulting fall of communication informs the user about the integrity error.
 See also Application Note 59, Application Note 60 and Application Note 61.
 FPT_FLS.1 In case self-test fails or a physical attack is detected, the OS enters an endless loop, so that all cryptographic operations and data output interfaces are inhibited.
-FPT_PHP.3 Detection of physical attacks is ensured by the security features of both the IC and the OS, in accordance with the security recommendations contained in the IC guidance documentation [R38][R37][R39].
+FPT_PHP.3 Detection of physical attacks is ensured by the security features of both the IC and the OS, in accordance with the security recommendations contained in the IC guidance documentation [R44][R45][R46].
 See Application Note 62.